 My goal was to have our house renovations complete a year after we moved in, that didn’t quite happen, however we were in the middle of the build a year later, and I am so glad that we got the plans off the ground quickly.
-This time last year we were still agreeing costs and a start date with our builders, and it’s amazing to think how much it has changed in 365 days.
+This time last year we were still agreeing costs and a start date with our builder, and it’s amazing to think how much it has changed in 365 days.
 Little did I realise that during this year I would be thinking about 6 gang switches, skip hire and how we would live here whilst all the work was being completed.

 What the old back of the house looked like – the old dining room and kitchen